-Through its examination, the DPC found that, under section 109(5)(c) of the 2018 Act, the data controller had a legitimate basis to process the data subject's sensitive personal data under the GDPR and so no unlawful processing had occurred.
+Through its examination, the DPC found that, under Articles 6(1)(b), (c), (f) and 9(2)(b) of the GDPR the data controller had legitimate bases to process the data subject's sensitive personal data under the GDPR and so no unlawful processing had occurred.
 No further action against the data controller was considered necessary in relation to the data subject's complaint.

-Fair processing of personal data (Applicable Law - GDPR and Data Protection Act 2018)
+Fair processing of personal data (Applicable Law - GDPR & Data Protection Act 2018)